Luau Desserts – A Sweet Ending to a Tropical Feast

 Macadamia Nut Cookies

 Second only to pineapples, macadamia nuts are firmly associated with Hawaiian cuisine.
-In fact, you may come across this buttery little delicacy more than once in your luau feast, since a popular way to prepare fresh fish is with a mac nut crust.
-No luau desserts spread would be complete without some kind of nutty cookie.
+You may come across this buttery little delicacy more than once in your luau feast since a popular way to prepare fresh fish is with a mac-nut crust.
+No luau dessert spread would be complete without some kind of nutty cookie.

 Chocolate Cake